awsdocs/amazon-opensearch-service-developer-guide/doc_source/cognito-auth.md

 + IAM role that has the `AmazonOpenSearchServiceCognitoAccess` policy attached \(`CognitoAccessForAmazonOpenSearch`\)

 **Note**
 The user pool and identity pool must be in the same AWS Region\.
 You can use the same user pool, identity pool, and IAM role to add Amazon Cognito authentication for Dashboards to multiple OpenSearch Service domains\.
-To learn more, see [Limits](#cognito-auth-limits)\.
+To learn more, see [Quotas](#cognito-auth-limits)\.

 ### About the user pool<a name="cognito-auth-prereq-up"></a>